jarmi-recio/TFM/ai4starsdating/README.md

 ```

 ### Dependencies
-This code requires the following:
+The project has been developed with the following packages:
-- python 3.*
+- python 3.8
+- numpy 1.19.5
+- pandas 1.2.1
+- matplotlib 3.3.3
-- scikit-learn 0.24.*
+- scikit-learn 0.24.1

 ### Data